Physics Department Scholarships and Awards

-Every April, the Department of Physics hosts an Undergraduate Award Ceremony where high achieving students are recognized and awarded for their hard work in the program.
-Students do not apply for these awards; instead, physics faculty nominate students and a faculty board chooses the winners.
+Every April, the Department of Physics hosts an Undergraduate Awards Ceremony where students are recognized and awarded for their hard work in the program.
+Students do not apply for the merit-based scholarships (Helen Cowan; Smith Sophomore, Junior, and Senior Awards; Senior Alumni); instead, physics faculty nominate students and a faculty board chooses the winners.
+The Physics Department does, however, accept applications to the below scholarships and programs.

 The Department of Physics awards the Valentino Physics Academic Achievement Scholarship to one incoming freshman planning to major in Physics or Engineering Physics at OSU.
 The scholarship provides the recipient with the cost of in-state tuition per year for up to four years.